TomDotCom4/blog/_posts/2021-09-05-account-deletion-guide.md

 <br>

-If the account that you are going to delete is a simple one click operation (e.g. <a href="https://justdeleteme.xyz/#imdb">IMDb</a>) or requires a couple of small steps, then simple take part in those steps to delete the account and then move its relevant Bitwarden entry into the recycle bin.
+**If the account that you are going to delete is a simple one click operation** (e.g. <a href="https://justdeleteme.xyz/#imdb">IMDb</a>) or requires a couple of small steps, then simple take part in those steps to delete the account and then move its relevant Bitwarden entry into the recycle bin.

-If the account requires extra steps, usually in the form of contacting the company, then contact the company from the email that you signed up to their service/website with and copy and paste the following, ensuring that you replace the square bracketed values with their necessary contents:
+**If the account requires extra steps, usually in the form of contacting the company**, then contact the company from the email that you signed up to their service/website with and copy and paste the following, ensuring that you replace the square bracketed values with their necessary contents:

 <br>